Holi 2025: The Ultimate Guide to Celebrating the Festival of Colors with Joy and Safety

 When is Holi 2025?
 Mark Your Calendars!

-Holi follows the lunar calendar, falling on the full moon day (Purnima) of Phalguna month.
-In 2025, Holi will be celebrated on March 14, with Holika Dahan on March 13.
-Pro tip: Double-check local dates, as timings can vary by region.
+Holi is observed according to the lunar calendar on the Phalguna month's full moon day (Purnima).
+Holi in 2025 will be on March 14, Holika Dahan on March 13.
+Pro tip: Verify local dates, as the timing may differ by location.

-• Holika Dahan: Communities gather to burn effigies, signifying the triumph of good.
+Holika Dahan: Villagers come together to set fire to effigies, representing the victory of good.

 Urban Twist: Music Festivals & Color Runs